junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 >
 > Obi-Wan meanwhile acts as their double agent in Jedi and near Palpatine.
 They planned to wait until Anakin is ready to make the final move on Palpatine, but Obi-Wan is already suspected by Palpatine

-They pack the unfinished food and Anakin drops it by a house.
-He insists Obi-Wan waits outside, so the Jedi doesn't push.
+They pack the unfinished food, and Anakin drops it by a house.
+He insists Obi-Wan wait outside, so the Jedi doesn't push.

 The boy gets out of the place in a good mood.